awsdocs/amazon-ec2-user-guide/doc_source/vpc-migrate.md

 1. In the navigation pane, choose **Security Groups**\.

-1. Select the security group that's associated with your EC2\-Classic instance, then choose **Actions**, and select **Copy to new**\.
+1. Select the security group that's associated with your EC2\-Classic instance, then choose **Actions**, and select **Copy to new security group**\.
 **Note**
 To identify an EC2\-Classic security group, check the **VPC ID** column\.
 For each EC2\-Classic security group, the value in the column is blank or a `-` symbol\.

-1. In the **Create Security Group** dialog box, specify a name and description for your new security group\.
+1. In the **Copy to new security group** dialog box, specify a name and description for your new security group\.
 Select your VPC from the **VPC** list\.

-1. The **Inbound** tab is populated with the rules from your EC2\-Classic security group\.
+1. Under **Inbound rules**, the fields are populated with the rules from your EC2\-Classic security group\.
 You can modify the rules as required\.
-In the **Outbound** tab, a rule that allows all outbound traffic has automatically been created for you\.
+Under **Outbound rules**, a rule that allows all outbound traffic has automatically been created for you\.
 For more information about modifying security group rules, see [Amazon EC2 security groups for Linux instances](ec2-security-groups.md)\.
-**Note**
+**Important**
-If you've defined a rule in your EC2\-Classic security group that references another security group, you cannot use the same rule in your VPC security group\.
-Modify the rule to reference a security group in the same VPC\.
+You must remove any rules that reference a security group in EC2\-Classic, because you can't reference an EC2\-Classic security group from a VPC security group\.
+You can add similar rules after you copy the security group to your VPC\.

-1. Choose **Create**\.
+1. Choose **Create security group**\.

 ### Elastic IP addresses<a name="vpc-migrate-eip"></a>